By Michelle Seitzer

 So what are some healthier options for summer food?
 Consider these ideas from Bentson:

 Snacks: Instead of potato chips, Doritos or cheese doodles, try PopChips, PopCorners, popcorn or Bare-brand apple chips.
-Sieta grain-free tortillas and Hippeas organic chickpea snacks are another good option, Bentson recommends.
+Sieta grain-free tortillas and Hippeas organic chickpea snacks are other good options, Bentson recommends.

 Frozen treats: Instead of processed frozen treats or ice cream loaded with sugar, artificial ingredients and dyes, try Good Pop brand organic freezer pops, says Bentson.
 The brand also makes Cherry n’ Lemonade pops that look exactly like the classic red, white and blue rocket-shaped pops.
 But these pops are made with 100% fruit juice, rather than sugar, corn syrup, artificial flavors and dyes.